awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 Install the machine learning applications on the temporary instance\.
 The installation procedure varies depending on the specific machine learning application\.
 For more information about installing software on your Linux instance, see [Managing Software on Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html)\.

 **Note**
-You might need to refer to your machine learning application’s documentation for installation instructions\.
+Refer to your machine learning application’s documentation for installation instructions\.

 ## Step 11: Create an EFA and NCCL\-enabled AMI<a name="nccl-start-base-ami"></a>